Superherokid/Hero-Quest/README.md

 Youtube Update log Playlist: https://www.youtube.com/playlist?list=PL9RDBrOulfnAcbdRw3K-N5FazWOM4cVoR

-Story: You're quest is to return am amulet to your grandfather.
+Story: You're quest is to return an amulet to your grandfather.

 Gameplay Loop: You can choose what you want to do on your quest.
 You can:
   Venture forward: Does a random combat event where you fight an enemy and are rewarded